A full scholarship to exceptional students

 - Letter of recommendation from a supervisor of one of your listed activities

-- Two short essays (approximately 500 words each), addressing the following:
+- Two short essays (approximately 500 words each) - see prompts, below:

 3. Complete an on-campus interview (selected students).
 Finalists will be required to come to campus for a 30 minute, in-person interview with the scholarship selection committee.
-Interviews will be held on-campus Thursday, December 8 and Friday, December 9 from 6:00-8:00pm.
+Interviews will be held on-campus during the morning of Saturday, January 26, 2019.